- Day 1: Arriving in Korea

 – Withdrawing will consist of you first putting in your pin, then the amount to withdraw, and then confirming.
 You’ll receive the amount in 10,000 won bills.

 – Depositing can be done by putting in your pin, choosing between a check or cash, putting your money into the slot, and closing it.
-Your money will then be counted and shown on the machine.

 Day 7: Ordering Food in a Korean Restaurant